-Sometimes it is just not possible to go out and enjoy the sun and fresh air, whether my kiddo is feeling under the weather, the baby is napping, or the rest of the world is requesting “social distancing strategies”.
+Sometimes it is just not possible to go out and enjoy the sun and fresh air, whether my kiddo is feeling under the weather, the baby is napping, the skies are too smoky, or the rest of the world is requesting “social distancing strategies”.

 I created a list of our favorite fun stay-at-home activities with inspiration from around the Internet in the hopes a few of them will keep your toddler entertained, too.

 More at-home fun than singing Baby Shark for the hundredth time

 - Take out all your plastic storage containers and lids and let your kid match the lids, stack them, put their favorite toys in them, or just toss them around.